stakater/kubestackplus-docs/content/for-developers/how-to-guides/remote-debugging/remote-debugging-dotnet.md

 If you're using a runtime-only image, debugging support might be limited, and you may need to switch to an SDK image for development.

-#### Step 2: Add vsdbg to the Dockerfile
+#### Step 2: Add VSDBG to the Dockerfile

-Modify your Dockerfile to download and install vsdbg.
+Modify your Dockerfile to download and install VSDBG.
 The installation process involves:

-1. Creating a directory for vsdbg.
+1. Creating a directory for VSDBG.
-1. Downloading the latest vsdbg package from Microsoft’s official source.
+1. Downloading the latest VSDBG package from Microsoft’s official source.
 1. Extracting and setting correct permissions.

 Here’s how to do it: